SwissLife-OSS/squadron/README.md

 ## Features

 For all services we try to provide container support when this exist, otherwise this will be implemented by targeting directly the service.
+All services are using Linux containers which automaticly requiers Docker with Linux containers.

 - [x] MongoDB
 - [x] Elasticsearch
-- [ ] SqlServer - needs update to .NetStandard 2.0
+- [x] SqlServer
 - [ ] Redis
 - [ ] Kafka
 - [ ] ServiceBus (Targets Azure ServiceBus)